WANdisco/livedata-migrator-scripting/README.md

 **monitor** Script to check LiveData Migrator Diagnostics and send out warning e-mail if any metric is out of an acceptable range.

+**daily-usage** Script to generate a CSV report of the daily amount of data migrated per Migration.

+**parsers** Scripts for parsing logs files and generating reports.